-Most cloud data center providers are using RoCEv2 within their networks, require lossless operation, and currently need to configure PFC manually.
-RoCEv2 is also used by large enterprises, financial institutions, and other high-performance computing environments.
-Further there is strong interest in accessing new high-speed solid-state data storage technologies over Ethernet networks using RoCEv2.
-There are public cloud vendor requirements for Media Access Control Security (MACsec, specified in IEEE Std 802.1AE) integrity and confidentiality protection of all frames transmitted between geographically distributed data centers.
+Most cloud data center providers are using RoCEv2 in addition to other new highperformance applications, within their networks, requiring lossless or very low loss operation.
+RoCEv2 and other high-performance applications are also used by large enterprises, financial institutions, and other high-performance computing environments.
+Further there is strong interest in accessing new high-speed solid-state data storage technologies over Ethernet networks using non-volatile memory express (NVMe) over fabrics (NVMe-oF).